douglasteeple/FollowMeDNN/README.md

 ### The FCN Model

 There are three steps in building the model:
-* Add encoder blocks to build the encoder layers.
+* Encoder blocks to build the encoder layers.
-* Add a 1x1 Convolution layer using the `conv2d_batchnorm()` function.
-1x1 convolutions require a kernel and stride of 1.
+* A 1x1 Convolution layer using the `conv2d_batchnorm()` function, with a kernel_size and stride of 1.
-* Add the same number of decoder blocks for the decoder layers to upsample to the original image size.
+* The same number of decoder blocks for the decoder layers to create to the original image size.

 ```
 def fcn_model(inputs, num_classes):